Dr. Chris Hill

 His wife Kathy, a faculty member in the U.’s Department of Special Education in severe disabilities, received the 2010 College of Education Service Award and the 2012 ASUU Student Choice Award for Excellence in Teaching.
 They have two children, Aly and Christopher; two granddaughters, Addie and Lily, and a grandson, Jack.

 Aly played soccer for the University of Oregon and has a master’s degree in social work from Utah.
 She teaches students with severe disabilities in the Salt Lake City School District.
 Christopher has a bachelor’s degree in organizational communication and a law degree from the U.’s S.J.
 Quinney School of Law.
-He is employed by the Pac-12 Enterprises in San Francisco and is married to Darci Motoki, who received her B.A. in psychology and philosophy from Boston College and her M.A. in psychology from Claremont University.
-She is a consultant for Accenture in San Francisco.
+He is employed by ESPN and is married to Darci Motoki, who received her B.A. in psychology and philosophy from Boston College and her M.A. in psychology from Claremont University.
+She is a consultant for Accenture.

 NCAA Tournament: 13 times